Dudley Brown: Political career

-Brown is a critic of the anti-gun lobby and moderate interest groups like the Violence Policy Center.
+Brown is a critic of the anti-gun lobby and its interest groups like the Violence Policy Center.

 A 2014 Denver Post article listed Brown as the 24th most powerful person in Denver, Colorado.

 Rocky Mountain Gun Owners

 Brown founded the Colorado organization Rocky Mountain Gun Owners in 1996 as a "no-compromise" alternative to other pro-gun organizations.
 In the wake of the Columbine High School massacre, Colorado voters passed Amendment 22, a voter-initiated measure requiring background checks of gun purchases at gun shows, closing the gun show loophole.
 Brown opposed the initiative, stating, "We're under assault right now.
-We feel like the Jews did in Nazi Germany."In 2002, a complaint was filed against Brown with the Colorado Secretary of State, alleging that a fund-raising letter he wrote supporting the congressional campaign of Marilyn Musgrave violated state law.
+We feel like the Jews did in Nazi Germany."
+In 2002, a complaint was filed against Brown with the Colorado Secretary of State, alleging that a fund-raising letter he wrote supporting the congressional campaign of Marilyn Musgrave violated state law.
 The complaint claimed that, "As a registered lobbyist, Mr. Brown is clearly prohibited from fund-raising while the General Assembly is in session."
 Brown called the complaint "frivolous".

 Brown is known for involving his organization in Republican Party (GOP) primary elections at the state and local levels.
 In 2012, during a change of leadership in the Colorado State Legislature, Brown supported a pro-gun Senator to take the place of one he felt was not supportive of Second Amendment rights.
 The state senator whose loyalty to the Second Amendment was called into question called Brown "the most dangerous man in Republican politics."

 At the Colorado GOP convention in April 2012, RMGO and Brown supported pro-gun candidates and spoke out against those whom they considered anything less.
 The impact of Brown and RMGO on the 2012 election in Colorado was that nine out of eleven of their endorsed candidates won the general election.

 In opposition to the Colorado Legislature's gun control legislation in 2013, Brown mobilized thousands of supporters at the capitol building in Denver and also testified before the Senate Judiciary Committee.